HSP-Studios/ControlCenter/README.md

 ControlCenter is actively being developed.

-You can contribute to ControlCenter here: [LINK]
+You can contribute to ControlCenter here: URL